 What you really need from your gym flooring

-There’s several things you should keep in mind when picking gym flooring.
-Here’s the main ones:
+There are several things you should keep in mind when picking gym flooring.
+Here are the main ones:

 - Your flooring needs to protect you and your equipment.

 - If possible, it should be durable and long-lasting.

 - It should keep you safe.
 If you slip or fall, dropping onto bare concrete won’t end well.

 - Your flooring should be flush and even, with little-to-no visible seals or seams